Communities

 There are lots of community groups around Oxfordshire working on low carbon and sustainability, which are always looking for passionate individuals to get involved in their work.

-This involves the community groups which are part of the Low Carbon Hub, as well as others working more broadly on climate change and sustainability (beyond energy) which are part of the CAG Oxfordshire network.
+This includes the community groups which are part of the Low Carbon Hub network, as well as others working more broadly on climate change and sustainability (beyond energy) which are part of the CAG Oxfordshire network.

 Working with community groups

 We offer support and advice to communities across Oxfordshire interested in energy and their community.
-You can contact us via our helpdesk with your questions, or check out the help and advice pages.
+You can contact us via our helpdesk with your questions, or check out the help and support pages.

-If you are an Oxfordshire based community group who has a primary focus on energy you can also join Low Carbon Hub’s low carbon community group network.
+If you are an Oxfordshire-based community group who has a focus on energy you can also join Low Carbon Hub’s low carbon community group network.
+You can find out more here.

 If your community group is already part of the Low Carbon Hub community group network, then head to our page for community members.

-The community buildings grant programme has proved extremely popular and we have now fully allocated our current round of fully funded assessments.
-We are now seeking additional funding to enable us to re-open to programme.
-You are welcome to register your interest in a community building energy assessments using the form below in anticipation of our being able to reopen the programme early next year.
+We are seeking additional funding to enable us to re-open the programme.
+You are welcome to register your interest in a community building energy assessments using the form below in anticipation of our being able to re-open the programme.

 Get advice from our helpdesk